colorful mural in Cartagena Colombia

 3. Canoe Trip in La Boquilla: Get your nature fix and support local communities.

-Scuba Diving In Rosario Islands
+Fancy Scuba Diving In Rosario Islands?

 If you prefer to explore under the surface, you might opt for the Rosario Islands scuba diving day trip instead of heading for the beaches!
 I love scuba diving, and I much prefer that to roaming in the surface with a snorkeling mask.